@Reverend Makers

 @Reverend_Makers is the third studio album by English band Reverend and the Makers, released on 18 June 2012.
 The album's lead single was "Bassline" and was released on 13 February 2012, via free download from the band's Facebook page.
-The band toured the UK following the album release, after a stint supporting Noel Gallagher's High Flying Birds in early Spring.
+The band toured the UK following the album release, after a stint supporting Noel Gallagher's High Flying Birds in the second quarter of the year.
 The second single, 'The Wrestler', was released on 14 May.
-Upon release, the album went to #16 in the UK Chart, three places higher than the band's second album and the third single 'Out of the Shadows' was released in August.
+Upon release, the album debuted at number 16 on the UK Albums Chart, three places higher than the band's second album, while the third single "Out of the Shadows" was released in August.

 Recording

 In the summer of 2011, the band released a track via YouTube called "Riot" in a response to the riots across England.
 After recruiting new members such as ex-Milburn frontman Joe Carnall, McClure released news of a slot supporting Noel Gallagher in March 2012.
 The band released the lead single "Bassline" via Facebook in February of that year after playing their first gigs in two years just days before in Coventry.